 Use pseudo-words with illegal or inappropriate English spellings e.g. blighp, fayj, soyp, vrext, fowng, phonoi, goetz…

-Use quizzes and exercises with the focus on spotting deliberate spelling mistakes
+Use activities that focus on spotting deliberate spelling mistakes

 Draw outlines around individual words to form word shapes.